eesd-epfl/Statique_I/README.md

 This booklet is accompanied by a solution manual containing example solutions for all problems.
 To facilitate re-usage of the material, all source files (Latex files and images) are shared.
 All material including the pdf file of this document can be downloaded from the following GitHub repository: https://github.com/eesd-epfl/Statique_I.git

-Katrin Beyer
-Baptiste Vincens
-Igor Tomić
-Earthquake Engineering and Structural Dynamics Laboratory (EESD) School of Architecture, Civil and Environmental Engineering (ENAC)
+Katrin Beyer, Baptiste Vincens, Igor Tomić.
+Earthquake Engineering and Structural Dynamics Laboratory (EESD), School of Architecture, Civil and Environmental Engineering (ENAC)